The most common cause of scope creep isn’t bad planning. It’s the wrong people in the room.

 3. Have a Contingency Plan for Unavoidable Scope Changes

 Even with the best planning, change is inevitable.
-Having a contingency plan is a key part of risk mitigation strategies for IT projects, preventing scope creep from turning into chaos.
+Having a contingency plan is a key part of risk mitigation for IT projects.
+It’s what separates a managed scope adjustment from a full-blown crisis.

 Consider: